outdreamer/build-a-cure-1/docs/specific/cancer.md

       - surfaces
       - receptors

-    - many object types can be an interface in a specific system, in addition to standard abstract interfaces (function/metabolic interface, system//immune interface, structure/cell interface, communication/nerve interface)
+      - many object types can be an interface in a specific system, in addition to standard abstract interfaces (function/metabolic interface, system/immune interface, structure/cell interface, communication/nerve interface)

+    - stressors

+      - theres quite a bit of overlap between stressors & handlers bc their role can change depending on contextual usage, but some have clear starting/absolute positions
+      - in addition there are objects that stabilize/maintain state rather than help change it
+      - one of the reasons these objects help maintain state is because they fill in some of the gaps in the system, preventing exploitative processes from taking over & spreading unrestricted, like a constant

+      - change request examples:
+        - cell damage
+        - cell mutation
+        - cell communication
+        - pathogen
+        - oversupply
+        - environmental stress (pollution, lack of resources)
+        - conflicting intents (competition)
+        - hormones
+        - inefficiencies

+      - change supply examples:
+        - cell repair
+        - cell division
+        - stem cells
+        - nutrients
+        - exercise
+        - immune system
+        - stored energy
+        - filtration/digestion systems
+        - functionality retrieval/assembly/sharing functions
+        - aligned intents (cooperation)

+      - stability object examples:
+        - lymph system (interstitial fluid)
+        - interstitium
+        - blood brain barrier
+        - resting states in cycles
-    - stressor
+        - biological timer

       - change requests, or problems of type 'mismatch' between change demand & change supply